MateuszMariaGrodzki/chat/documentation/registerdoc.md

 ### If registered field is true then user has been succesfully registered and saved into database (in this case errorCode is null)
 ### If registered field is false then in errorCode filed you get one of the following error codes:

-name_missing - parameter name is not present
+NAME_MISSING - parameter name is not present
-email_missing - parameter email is not present
+EMAIL_MISSING - parameter email is not present
-password_missing - parameter password is not present
+PASSWORD_MISSING - parameter password is not present
-name_occupied - parameter name is presented in database
+NAME_OCCUPIED - parameter name is presented in database
-email_occupied - parameter email is presented in database
+EMAIL_OCCUPIED - parameter email is presented in database
-email_incorrect - email has not correct structure
+EMAIL_INCORRECT - email has not correct structure
-weak_password - password is to weak
+WEAK_PASSWORD - password is to weak
 ### Strong password must have:
 At least one small and big letter
 At least one digit